Xantus10/MATURITA/README.md

 ### Typescript
 A language based on javascript, it adds type safety in development.
 We will be using it on both frontend and backend

+### PostCSS
+A CSS transformation tool, allows us to write more readable CSS and adds features such as modules, imports or nesting

 ### Git
 A popular version control system